 BullMQ supports pausing queues globally or locally.
-A queue is paused globally when no workers will pick up any jobs from the queue.
-When you pause a queue, the workers that are currently busy processing a job, will continue working on that job until it completes (or failed), and then will just keep idling until the queue has been unpaused.
+When a queue is paused globally no workers will pick up any jobs from the queue.
+When you pause a queue, the workers that are currently busy processing a job will continue working on that job until it completes (or fails), and then will keep idling until the queue is unpaused.

-It is also possible to pause a given worker instance, this is what we call pause locally.
+It is also possible to locally pause a given worker instance.
 This pause works in a similar way as the global pause in the sense that the worker will conclude processing the jobs it has already started but will not process any new ones:

 The call above will wait for all the jobs currently being processed by this worker to complete (or fail).
 If you do not want to wait for current jobs to complete before the call completes you can pass

 trueto pause the worker ignoring any running jobs: